huggingface/blog/musicgen-inference.md

 ![Endpoint Running](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/endpoint_running.png)

-We can query the endpoint with below snippet.
+We can query the endpoint with the below snippet.

 ```bash
 curl URL_OF_ENDPOINT \